The Law of Compression: Communication Efficiency in Predictive Systems

 3. Illustrative Examples of the Law of Compression

 This flexibility is evident in various examples, such as the use of the MIDI standard in music and minimal signaling strategies in human communication.
-Switching mediums—like using a painting to express complex narratives and emotions instead of a lengthy text description—demonstrates how meaning can be conveyed more efficiently; as the saying goes, a picture is worth a thousand words.
+Switching media, such as using a painting to express complex narratives and emotions instead of a lengthy text description, demonstrates how meaning can be conveyed more efficiently; as the saying goes, a picture is worth a thousand words.

 3.1 The MIDI Analogy: A Concrete Example of LoC in Action